 Although primarily written for the AQA sociology specification, a lot of this material will be relevant for students of A-level media studies (content only, rather than the exam question and answers, which are written specifically for sociology A-level paper 2!).

-The New Media and their significance for an understanding of the role of the media in contemporary society
+The posts below explore definitions and examples of New Media and their significance for an understanding of the role of the media in contemporary society.

 Characteristics of New Media – A summary of the key features of New Media and how they differ from more traditional forms.
 New media are digital, interactive, hypertextual, globally networked, virtual and sometimes based on simulation.
 This post explains each of these key terms with examples.